nchaconbgeo/pointcloudpackage/README.md

   * Line drawing functionality
   * Graphical User Interface

 All functionality is contained within an application that can be run as an executable on MacOS and Windows.
-To install the software, see [installation]
+To install the software, see [installation](#installation).

 <sup>1</sup> User must specify format for .txt files in the [File Import Menu](#file-import-menu)